Winds Auditions

 We encourage you to play your audition on whichever instrument you feel most comfortable with, marching or concert.
 Accompaniment should not be used.

-To schedule an in-person audition on Tulane's campus, or to submit digital audition materials, please reach out to Interim Director of Bands Dylan Koester dkoester@tulane.edu.
+To schedule an in-person audition on Tulane's campus, or to submit digital audition materials, please reach out to Director of Bands Dr. Dylan Koester dkoester@tulane.edu.

 Front Ensemble/Mallets

-Any video submissions must include an audible metronome, marking time (if applicable), and a view of the performers entire body.
-The feet must be visible to ensure precision while marking time.
-Submissions should be performed on real instruments, if possible.
+Any video submissions must include an audible metronome, marking time to the pulse, and a clear view of the performer’s hands and body.